-Our human hair dreadlocks are made using only remy quality human hair (no synthetic) and without any other products such as waxes or balms etc. We start by backcombing and hand crocheting to form the dreadlock using strands of hair which are approximately 10-12 inches long.
+The crème de la crème of dreadlock extensions!
+Our human hair dreadlocks are 100% human hair using the highest quality Remy hair available.
+We start by backcombing and hand crocheting to form the dreadlock using strands of hair which are approximately 20cm long.
 As we work our way down the length of the dreadlock, we add more hair as needed to achieve the desired length.
 This is the same method many locticians use to add more length when creating dreadlocks.
 They are crocheted to the extent which ensures they are durable and won't fall apart and can be seamlessly connected to both new or mature dreadlocks.

-For those with super sensitive skin and therefore want a very soft and supple extension our wool dreadlocks are worth considering.
+For those with super sensitive skin and therefore want the softest and most supple extensions available, our wool dreadlocks are worth considering.
 They don't quite look as authentic as human hair dreads but they aren't far off and wool felted dreadlocks are becoming a popular option.

 The extensions come with one end round and blunt whilst the other end is undreaded and wispy.
 Either end can be used to attach the extension so you can choose how you want the end of your dreadlocks to be finished, ie blunt or wispy.